Affiliate Statement and a Caveat

 Tips for our Easy Whole Wheat Blueberry Muffins

 - Reduce the sugar by substituting half or all of the brown sugar with Allulose.
-You might also increase your cinnamon slightly to increase the flavor component.
+In addition, you might also increase your cinnamon, slightly to increase the flavor component.

-- In fact, you can boost them further by substituting half the butter with applesauce.
+- Moreover, in fact, you can boost them further by substituting half the butter with applesauce.

 - Need mini muffins?
 This recipe makes about 3 dozen small muffins.
 Bake in a preheated 400°F oven for 9 to 10 minutes.
 Test one muffin with a toothpick to see if they are done.